 Which snoring remedies actually work?

-It's no secret that your loved one is a chronic snorer -- everyone can hear him (or her)!
-It might be annoying and hindering your sleep, but it's actually quite common.
-The American Academy of Sleep Medicine estimates that 40 percent of men and 24 percent of women in the U.S. are chronic snorers.
-With such a huge customer base, it's no surprise that there are hundreds of over-the-counter stop-snoring remedies on the market.
+Snoring is a problem that's as common as it is annoying.
+The American Academy of Sleep Medicine estimates that 40 percent of men and 24 percent of women in the US are chronic snorers.
+With such a huge customer base – including not just the snorers but also those who have to live with the noise – it's no surprise that there are hundreds of over-the-counter stop-snoring remedies on the market.

-These products range from the reasonable, such as throat sprays and nose clips, to the dubious, such as electroshock bracelets and magnets.
-And that's not counting the variety of (expensive) medical appliances and techniques required to control snoring caused by obstructive sleep apnea (OSA).
-Methods to cure OSA are more invasive, Continuous Positive Airway Pressure (CPAP) ventilators and surgery on the soft tissues of the palate are two options.
+These products range from the reasonable, such as throat sprays and nasal strips, to the dubious, such as electroshock bracelets and magnets.
+And that's not counting the variety of medical appliances and techniques required to control snoring caused by obstructive sleep apnea (OSA).
+Treating OSA often requires more invasive (and expensive) methods, including Continuous Positive Airway Pressure (CPAP) ventilators and surgery on the soft tissues of the palate.